codeigniter4/CodeIgniter4/user_guide_src/source/installation/upgrade_414.rst

 Breaking Changes
 ****************

-The following methods were changed from "public" to "protected" to match their parent class methods and better align with their uses.
 Method Scope
 ============

+The following methods were changed from ``public`` to ``protected`` to match their parent class methods and better align with their uses.
 If you relied on any of these methods being public (highly unlikely) adjust your code accordingly:

 * ``CodeIgniter\Database\MySQLi\Connection::execute()``